pichsenmeister/slack-status/README.md

 ## Steam configuration

-(Note: This requires that your Steam profile and game details is public.
+(Note: This requires that your Steam profile and game details are public.
 You can find these settings in your Steam profile under `View Profile > Edit Profile > Privacy Settings`.
 Ensure that `My profile: Public` and `Game details: Public` are set.)

 1. Get a Steam API key [here](https://steamcommunity.com/dev/apikey)
 2. Get your numeric Steam ID: `https://<region>-<firebase-project-id>.cloudfunctions.net/steamId?username=<your Steam display name>`